pravsjv/letscode/src/main/java/com/meta/pthirty/diameterofbinarytree/ReadMe.md

 **Complexities:**
 - Time Complexity:
   - O(N) where N is the number of nodes.
-Worst case happens if its a skewed tree
+Worst case happens if it's a skewed tree
 - Space Complexity:
   - O(N) where N is the number of nodes.
-Worst case happens if its a skewed tree.
+Worst case happens if it's a skewed tree.

+**Variant1 Notes:**
+    - While finding diameter of binary tree(edges version), the diameter is updated as Math.max(diameter,leftHeigh+rightheight);
+    - For this variant1, if diameter is the number of nodes, we update the diameter as Math.max(diameter, leftHeight+rightHeight+1);